 Several brands make quartz countertops such as: Silestone, Avanza, Caesarstone (pictured above), Cambria countertops and Zodiaq quartz countertops.
 Silestone is the dominant player in the market.

-No matter which company you choose to buy from, you'll get the same benefits of quartz as the manufacturing process for engineered stone is basically the same from all companies.
+If you buy from one of the top brands, you'll get the same benefits of quartz as the manufacturing process for engineered stone is basically the same from all companies.

-Differences in colors and patterns and other aspects do exists, but performance of the material is the same.
+Differences in colors and patterns and other aspects do exists among the top brands, but performance of the Bretonstone material is the same.

 Color.
 You certainly will have many colors to choose from and new color and pattern designs are hitting the market all the time.
 Granite offers many more colors, but quartz has a complete range.